YunYunFan Garage Kit Guide

 Decals are a quick and easy way to avoid painting the eye.
 They can give acceptable results provided you do it right.
 In order to decal your part, you have to make sure that it's gloss coated, so spray gx100 on it.

 Then cut up your decals so that the non printed area are as minimal as possible.
-If you have a cricut machine, this is the best use for it.
+If you have a Cricut machine, this is the best use for it.

 IMG 20241106 125030.jpg